worldpiececomputer-blairmunroakusa/timemachineforpeace-blairmunroakusa-wp-computer/content/dedication.md

  - American veterans who took the oath to support and defend the values of the US Constitution _(not the system)_ ...especially those who paid the ultimate price ...especially those who embrace a fierce hatred for war
  - People struggling with mental illness
  - Atypical people struggling to be themselves in a judgemental xenophobic world
- - People struggling to find their voice, because they have something they desperately need say
+ - People struggling to find their voice, because they have something they desperately need to say
  - Free thinkers who face oppression
  - The impartial observers
  - The overwatch